jpcastro087/Quarkus-rest-non-reactive-clientrest-reactive/README.md

 2. **testCreateSymbolNotFound**: This test scenario verifies that when an invalid symbol is provided to the `/stock/create` endpoint, the application returns a status code of 404, indicating that the symbol was not found.

 3. **testGetStockMarketActions**: This test scenario verifies that the `/stock/list` endpoint returns a list of stock market actions when called.
-It checks that the response status code is OK (200).
+It checks that the response status code is always OK (200).